deepjavalibrary/djl/docs/development/troubleshooting.md

 ERROR StatusLogger No Log4j 2 configuration file found.
 Using default configuration (logging only errors to the console), or user programmatically provided configurations.
 Set system property 'log4j2.debug' to show Log4j 2 internal initialization logging.
 See https://logging.apache.org/log4j/2.x/manual/configuration.html for instructions on how to configure Log4j 2
 ```
 This issue has the same root cause as issue #1.
 You can follow the steps outlined previously to change `Build and running using:` to `Gradle`.
-If you prefer to continue using `IntelliJ IDEA` as your runner, navigate to the package of the program you are running using the project view and recompile the log configuration file.
+If you prefer to continue using `IntelliJ IDEA` as your runner, navigate to the project view for the program and recompile the log configuration file.

 For example, if you are running a DJL example, navigate to:
 ```